-1. Make sure you have sufficient vitamin D. The evidence is mounting that low blood levels of vitamin D is a significant risk factor for cancer.
-Given the wide range of other benefits from vitamin D and its safety, I see no reason to wait decades until the scientists stop studying the relationship and call it “proven”.
-Approximately 70% of Americans and apparently more African Americans, are deficient and at greater risk.
+1. Make sure you have sufficient vitamin D. The evidence is mounting that low blood levels of vitamin D is a significant risk factor for many cancers.
+A recent STUDY shows that women with Vitamin D blood levels of 60 ng/ml have nearly 80% lowered risk of breast cancer than those at only 20ng/ml!
+Higher blood levels = even lower risk.
+Folks with higher vitamin D levels have more neutrophils (a type of immune cell) and less cancer.
+Approximately 70% of Americans and higher rates of African Americans, are deficient in D and at greater risk.
+Vitamin D does not interfere with conventional medical treatments for cancer.
+Given the wide range of other benefits from vitamin D and its safety, it seems foolhardy to wait decades until the scientists stop studying the relationship and call it “proven”.
 Learn more about vitamin D and cancer.
 Also, lean more about life-saving vitamin D in general.

 2. Know your carbs.
 Of course you should eat lots of nutritious foods like clean proteins (e.g. wild fish, grass-fed beef, free-range eggs) and healthful fats like fish oil and the monounsaturated fats (macadamia nut oil and olive oil) while avoiding Trans fats which are usually present any time the label lists “partially hydrogenated” oils.
-But, the biggest and perhaps most critical factor is to be fussy about carbs.
+But, a critical factor is to be fussy about carbs.

 - Avoid sugar.
 Research shows that a substantial dose of sugar disables important immune cells for several hours.
 Starch (e.g. flour) turns quickly to sugar in the system.

 - A study showed that a diet high in starches and sugars was shown to increase breast density which is a risk factor for breast cancer.